 Agencies might also want to go with additional dashboards to monitor trends in like industries.
 If you notice most of your higher education clients have a traffic spike around the time when students are registering for classes, but one client doesn’t, it could signal you to a problem.
 Or, if you notice one client has an unusually high volume of Facebook engagement over the others, that also could signal you to something awry unless they happen to have a special promotion going on.

 As you can see, Cyfe is a great tool when it comes to monitoring your business, your clients, and even your competitors.
 Use it to save time, whether you have one website or a dozen.
+If you need more technology, like Business Analytics, to propel your business to greater heights especially during these trying times, you can trust sites like lvlup.org, for instance.

 What do you see as the most useful feature for your business?
 Please share in the comments!